MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 Each parameter supports five attributes and one attribute must be visible in the message extension search bar.
 A parameter must have a good description, which must contain a combination of acceptable parameters, Enums, acronyms, and output format.

-A good parameter description explains the requirement of the system in a natural language with output format.
-The following are few examples on basic and advances search requests for different categories:
+A good parameter description explains the requirements of the system in a natural language with output format.
+The following are a few examples of basic and advanced search requests for different categories:

 # [Tasks](#tab/tasks)